Jaynabergman/WETO_ddRAD/02_Preprocessing/01_Demultiplexing.md

 sbatch scripts/process_radtags.sh WETO_plate1_rawdata/NS.LH00487_0009.007.D701---B503.LeeYaw_WETO_plate1_R1.fastq.gz WETO_plate1_rawdata/NS.LH00487_0009.007.D701---B503.LeeYaw_WETO_plate1_R2.fastq.gz process_radtags WETO_plate1_rawdata/WETO_plate1_barcodes.txt SbfI MspI
 ```
 ### Outputs
 **process_radtags.log**: This has important summary information like *total_raw_read_counts* and *per_barcode_raw_read_counts*.
-See below the *total_raw_read_counts* which we can use to see the percent of reads retained and the percent discarded.
+See below the *total_raw_read_counts* which tells you the percent of reads retained and the percent discarded.
 The values shown below indicate that there are not any significant issues with the inital read quality (i.e. a high percentage of reads are retained and properly paired).
 ```
 Total Sequences         235868790
 Barcode Not Found       647230         0.3%